WesleyBryie/ChumBucket/wiki/megathread/games.md

 * [gnarly-repacks.site](https://www.gnarly-repacks.site/) - Console/emulator-based game repacks

 * [online-fix.me](https://online-fix.me/) - Download games with multiplayer/Steamworks fixes to play with friends.
 Covers steam and epic games

+* [Archive.org - Classic PC games](https://archive.org/details/classicpcgames) - (from their own description) "The files available in this collection consist primarily of PC demos, freeware, and shareware."
+This also includes abandonware

 &nbsp;